-The present survey has explored UAVs in different useful forms of communication nodes as UE, gNB, relay and RIS.
-Diverse applications and conceptual frameworks are explored.
-Integration with AI is considered, and physical layer security is also addressed.
-Special attention is paid to the power source and its impact on the communication payload, followed by a schematic of the power source with the communication payload.
-While security is introduced, only the key PLS mechanisms required to safeguard UAV communications within a network are reviewed.
-The evolving technologies are explored, along with the UAV-NIB configuration as a substitute for traditional networks.
-The synergy of these technologies position UAVs as a critical enabler of an intelligent, resilient, and adaptable communication system for next-generation networks.
+This survey explored UAVs in different useful forms of communication roles, such as UE, gNB, relay, and RIS.
+Diverse applications and conceptual frameworks were explored.
+Integration with AI and physical layer security (PLS) were also addressed.
+Special attention was paid to the power source and its impact on the communication payload.
+The key PLS mechanisms required to safeguard UAV communications within a network were reviewed.
+Evolving technologies were explored, along with future works and problem statements.
+The UAV-NIB configuration as a substitute for traditional networks is proposed.
+The synergy of these technologies positions UAVs as a critical enabler of an intelligent, resilient, and adaptable communication system for next-generation networks.